East Cornwall · PL13

 Typical single-storey rear extensions run twelve to twenty weeks on site; two-storey and wraparound projects sixteen to thirty weeks.

-Looe Extensions — common questions.
+Looe Extensions — local questions answered.

 - Do I need planning permission for an extension?